Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/dsp-lib-func.rst

 |            |  240  |  241  |  242  |  243  |  244  |  245  |  246  |  247  |  248  |  249  |  250  |  251  |  252  |  253  |  254  |  255  |
 +------------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+-------+

-This is stored contigulously in memory like:
+This is stored contiguously in memory like:

 0, 1, 2, 3, 16, 17, 18, 19, 32, 33, 34, 35, 48, 49, 50, 51, 4, 5, 6, 7, 20, 21, 22, 23, 36, 37, 38, 39, 52, 53, 54, 55, 8, 9, 10, 11, 24, 25, 26, 27, 40, 41, 42, 43, 56, 57, 58, 59, 12, 13, 14, 15, 28, 29, 30, 31, 44, 45, 46, 47, 60, 61, 62, 63, 64, 65, 66, 67, 80, 81, 82, 83, 96, 97, 98, 99, 112, 113, 114, 115, ... , 204, 205, 206, 207, 220, 221, 222, 223, 236, 237, 238, 239, 252, 253, 254, 255